 a spark plug range, too high of a compression ratio, too

-low octane fuel.
+low octane fuel or old fuel.

 This piston didn't fail in operation but it does show the

 most common problem, blow-by.
 The rings were worn

 past the maximum ring end gap spec, allowing

 combustion pressure to seep past the rings and down the

 piston skirt causing a distinct carbon pattern.
 Its possible